mattiasnordqvist/DotNetThoughts/Results/DotNetThoughts.Results/ReadMe.md

 Inspired by scott wlaschins talks about railway oriented programming and functional domain modeling, I decided to implement a Result type in c#.
-This post explains a lot: https://fsharpforfunandprofit.com/posts/elevated-world/ I know lang-ext library already has something similar, but I found the library hard to understand and use, so I decided to make an implementation that fits my needs better.
+This post explains a lot: https://fsharpforfunandprofit.com/posts/elevated-world/ I know lang-ext library already has something similar, but I found the library hard to understand and use, so I decided to make my own implementation, as a way of learning.

 # The Result type